 There are three major penalties for late Medicare enrollment.
 There are different penalties for Part A, Part B, and Part D. Each has a different timeline and different financial penalty.
 We'll discuss them all below.
-Contact us if you need help.
+Call 888-997-5204, or e-mail us for help.

 Medicare Part A Penalty

 If you don't sign up for Medicare Part A when you are first eligible, your cost may go up by 10%.
 The penalty will last twice as many years as you were eligible and did not sign up.
 If you have limited resources, the Florida Medicares Savings Programs may help.

 If you don't enroll in Part B when first eligible, you'll pay a 10% penalty for every 12 months you could have had Part B and did not.

 Part B Penalty Exceptions